The efficiency of resource allocation mechanisms for budget-constrained users: A lower bound for all mechanisms

 \begin{theorem} Every $n$-player resource allocation mechanism has liquid price of anarchy at least $2-1/n$. \end{theorem}

 \begin{proof} Let $M$ be any $n$-player resource allocation mechanism that uses an allocation function $g^M$ and a payment function $p^M$.
 Let $\sss=(s_1, ..., s_n)$ be an equilibrium of the game $\calG^M_1$ induced by $M$ for players with valuations $v_i(x)=x$ and budgets $c_i=+\infty$, for every $i \in [n]$.
 Assume that the allocation returned by $M$ at this equilibrium is $\dd = (d_1, ..., d_n)$.
-Since all players have the same valuation function and budget, the liquid (or social) welfare at equilibrium is optimal and, hence, $\lpoa(\calG^M_1) = 1$.
+Since all players have the same linear valuation function and none of them has a budget constraint, any allocation (equilibrium or not) achieves the same liquid (or social) welfare, and hence $\lpoa(\calG^M_1) = 1$.